 Local Plan policy/ allocation Likely activities (operations) to result as a consequence of the proposal Likely effects on Humber Estuary SPA/Ramsar site Potential mitigation measures - if implemented would avoid likely significant effect Could the proposal have likely significant effects on Humber Estuary SPA/Ramsar site (taking mitigation into account)? and is likely to be located within or on the edge of Grimsby.
 Potential effects include air pollution from increased traffic, which may increase pollutants, thus affecting water quality and vegetation structure and demand for water treatment and disposal , which may affect water quality and quantity. transport patronage.
 Policy 40: Biodiversity and Geodiversity states that The Council will have regard to biodiversity and geodiversity when considering development proposals.
 Policy 30: Renewable and low carbon infrastructure Renewable and low carbon infrastructure development Impacts from development may include loss of habitat (on and offsite), non-physical disturbance and air pollution during construction.
 Using good practice construction techniques could mitigate the potential impacts of noise, vibration and light pollution during the construction phase.
 Policy 40: Biodiversity and Geodiversity states that The Council will have regard to biodiversity and geodiversity when considering development proposals.
-The policy itself states that proposals for renewable energy development will be assessed in relation to impacts on biodiversity, Uncertain - the policy could result in development that could affect the integrity of the SAC depending on its exact location and nature, therefore further assessment is needed to identify whether likely significant effects will occur.
+The policy itself states that proposals for renewable energy development will be assessed in relation to impacts on biodiversity, Uncertain - the policy could result in development that could affect the integrity of the SPA/Ramsar site depending on its exact location and nature, therefore further assessment is needed to identify whether likely significant effects will occur.
+It is noted that the supporting text to Policy 30 states that opportunities for onshore wind energy development are considered to be limited and that renewable energy capacity is most likely to be increased through further solar farm development; therefore the likelihood of disturbance or

-Local Plan policy/ allocation Likely activities (operations) to result as a consequence of the proposal Likely effects on Humber Estuary SPA/Ramsar site Potential mitigation measures - if implemented would avoid likely significant effect Could the proposal have likely significant effects on Humber Estuary SPA/Ramsar site (taking mitigation into account)? geodiversity and nature, particularly in relation to designations, displacement, disturbance and collision and the impact of emissions/contamination.
+Local Plan policy/ allocation Likely activities (operations) to result as a consequence of the proposal Likely effects on Humber Estuary SPA/Ramsar site Potential mitigation measures - if implemented would avoid likely significant effect Could the proposal have likely significant effects on Humber Estuary SPA/Ramsar site (taking mitigation into account)? geodiversity and nature, particularly in relation to designations, displacement, disturbance and collision and the impact of emissions/contamination. damage to bird species (e.g. through collision) is reduced.
 Policy 31: Energy and low carbon living None - the policy will not itself result in new development.
 N/A N/A No Policy 32: Flood risk None - the policy will not itself result in new development.
 N/A N/A No Policy 33: Water management None - the policy will not itself result in new development.
 N/A The policy ensures appropriate management of water is considered during and after development.
 This should help to prevent impacts on water quality in the SAC from other Local Plan policies.
 No Policy 34: Telecommunications None - the policy sets out criteria that proposals for telecommunications will be assessed against but will not itself result in new development.
 N/A N/A No Policy 35: Promoting sustainable transport None - the policy will not itself result in new development.
 N/A The policy promotes the use of sustainable modes of transport and as such may No